ragul023/gitmonitor/backend/ReadMe.md

  +-- CI/CD Information
 ```

-The database will provide the historical data required by the monitoring dashboard and analytics APIs.
+This data can later be used for the activity page and analytics.

 ---

 ## REST API

-The frontend will communicate with the backend through REST APIs.
+The frontend will get the stored information through REST APIs.

-Planned endpoints include:
+Some planned APIs are:

 ```text
 GET /api/repositories